Strong at the Broken Places: An Interview With Richard Cohen

 Healthy and able-bodied people are fond of using the word "overcoming" in talking about those of us who live with chronic illness and I asked if Cohen believed you can overcome an illness.
 He replied, "No, it's going to beat you," and continued to discuss the importance of getting on with life anyway, "[you have to] find a practical way to live, be what you want, do what you want, try not to be beaten down by it."

 We spoke about the importance of finding others who live with chronic illness.
 "We seek a community, we all derive strength from each other," he said.
-He continued and said that reaching out to others on the same journey offers a sense of solidarity.
+Reaching out to others on the same journey offers a sense of solidarity, he continued.
 "Those who have walked in our shoes know what most doctors do not.
 They know the journey and have shared the pain.
 We speak the same language.
 We counsel each other in a way no one else can."